dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

 ## General enrollment issues
 These issues may occur on all device platforms.

-### Device Cap reached
+### Device cap reached
 **Issue:** A user receives an error on their device during enrollment, such as a **Company Portal Temporarily Unavailable** error on an iOS device, and the DMPdownloader.log on Configuration Manager contains the error **DeviceCapReached**.

-**Resolution:** By design, users can enroll no more than 5 devices.
+**Resolution:**

 #### Check number of devices enrolled and allowed

-1. Validate in the Intune admin portal that the user has no more than 5 devices assigned
+1. Validate in the Intune admin portal that the user has no more than the allowable maximum of 15 devices assigned.

-2. Check in the Intune admin portal under Admin\Mobile Device Management\Enrollment Rules that the Device enrollment limit is set to 5
+2. Check in the Intune admin console under Admin\Mobile Device Management\Enrollment Rules that the Device enrollment limit is set to 15.

 Mobile device users can delete devices at the following URL: [https://byodtestservice.azurewebsites.net/](https://byodtestservice.azurewebsites.net/).